-In 2016, the weak oil prices had an adverse impact on charter rates and utilisation rates of the Group's vessels and the accommodation module.
-As a result, the Group tested its vessels and the accommodation module for impairment and recognised impairment losses of US\$6,000,000 (2015: US\$Nil) and US\$1,000,000 (2015: US\$Nil) for the vessels and the accommodation module respectively.
+In 2017, due to the continuing challenging market conditions, the Group's vessels and the accommodation modules could be impaired.
+As a result, the Group tested its vessels and the accommodation modules for impairment and recognised impairment losses of US\$29,908,000 (2016: US\$6,000,000) and US\$825,000 (2016: US\$1,000,000) for the vessels and the accommodation modules respectively.
 The impairment losses were included in 'other expenses' in the Group's income statement.

-For the purpose of impairment assessment, each vessel and the accommodation module is a separate cash-generating unit ("CGU") and management has estimated the recoverable amounts of its vessels and the accommodation module based on their value in use.
+For the purpose of impairment assessment, each vessel and the accommodation modules is a separate cash-generating unit ("CGU") and management has estimated the recoverable amounts of its vessels and the accommodation modules based on their fair value less cost to sell and value in use respectively.